 It's easy to understand why Lalomanu Beach on Upolu is a favourite with tourists and locals alike.
 Bright-coloured fales and palm trees line the shore of this idyllic spot, where you can bask in the sun, play a game of beach cricket and cool off in the azure ocean.
 Snorkellers are in for a treat, because the surrounding lagoon is a protected marine reserve and home to an array of tropical marine creatures.
 It's a difficult spot to leave so why not live like a local and spend a night in an open-air fale – the gentle swoosh of the waves will lull you to sleep.

 2. Marvel at the Alofaaga blowholes

 Larger and less populated than the mainland of Upolu, the island of Savai'i is home to some of Samoa's best natural attractions.
-A ferry between the two islands runs two to three times a day and takes a couple of hours to reach its destination.
+There are two ferries that run between the islands two to three times a day and takes approximately one hour to reach its destination.
 There are many things to see and do on Savai'i, but number one is seeing the Alofaaga blowholes on the south-west coast every swell delivers a massive display of vertical fountains.

 3. Cool down under Afu Aau Waterfall